weareleaf/handbook/the-leaf-handbook.md

 ## How We Work

+### Our Workflow
+We've detailed how we go about our work and interactions with clients in [The SIMPLE Workflow](the-simple-workflow.md).

 ### Our primary toolkit

 Our tools of choice help the team work more efficiently and more collaboratively.
 Everyone will have tools that aid their own personal workflows, but our primary toolkit provides the backbone to everything we do.

 #### Slack

 As a remote company, keeping the team feeling connected is paramount, and Slack _is_ our office.
 Internal communications, from talking shop to talking shit, go through Slack.

 #### Basecamp

 Basecamp is our go-to project management tool, and is used for managing both internal and client projects.
 Basecamp helps us increase accountability, improves client-communications, and keeps everyone looped and on the same page.

 #### Google Apps

 Wherever possible, we lean on the Google Apps suite:

 - **Mail** keeps us connected with the outside World and non-project-related client communications
 - **Calendar** is essential for client-scheduling
 - **Drive** stores team-specific files and documentation in the cloud
 - **Docs** allows the team to collaborate on anything content-based
 - **Sheets** helps us plan, review or crunch numbers